computer-science-with-applications/book/src/getting_started/intro_functions/index.rst

    Function

-We have already *seen* uses of functions in some of our examples, like the function
-``random.randint``, which returns a random integer:
+We have already *seen* uses of functions in some of our examples, like the function ``random.randint``, which returns a randomly generated integer:

 .. python-run::